smHooper/denali_tech_computing/tutorials/201809_Arc_Access_Excel/tutorial.md

 This was originally a database file for versions of Access before 2007.
 It's also the file extension ESRI uses for [personal geodatabases](http://desktop.arcgis.com/en/arcmap/latest/manage-data/administer-file-gdbs/personal-geodatabases.htm), so .mdb files are theoretically directly reabable in ArcGIS applications.

 #### .accdb
 Access 2007 introduced this file type, and it has since been the default Access file format.
-It is not directly reabable in ArcGIS applications, but you can establish an OLE (Object Linking and Embedding) connection.
+It is not directly reabable in ArcGIS applications, but you can establish an OLE (Object Linking and Embedding) connection to read an .accdb in ArcMap.

 #### .dbf
 The .dbf is a legacy file format used for storing tabular data.
 The table of a shapefile is stored in a .dbf and it can be read by both Access (via import) and Excel.